xplatformer/docker-xwindow/README.md

 ## Summary

 A super small image with [X Window System](https://www.x.org/wiki/) development libraries installed.
+The project icon is from [cre.ativo mustard, HK from the Noun Project](docs/icon/icon.json)

 **NOTE: This image is marked EOL, and use is discouraged.**